nasa-nccs-hpda/boreal_height_cmip6/README.md

 - Summarize recent tree cover trends within landscapes
 - Compare landscape summaries of recent tree cover trends results within forest gradient classes with predictions of potential changes in canopy height (https://iopscience.iop.org/article/10.1088/1748-9326/abb2c7/meta)

+## Abstract

+High northern latitude changes with Arctic amplification across a latitudinal forest gradient suggest a shift towards an increased presence of trees and shrubs.
+The persistence of change may depend on the future scenarios of climate and on the current state, and site history, of forest structure.
+Here, we explore the persistence of a gradient-based shift in the boreal by connecting current forest patterns to recent tree cover trends and future modeled estimates of canopy height through 2100.
+Results show variation in the predicted potential height changes across the structural gradient from the boreal forest through the taiga-tundra ecotone.
+Positive potential changes in height are concentrated in transitional forests, where recent positive changes in cover prevail, while potential change in boreal forest is highly variable.
+Results are consistent across climate scenarios, revealing a persistent biome shift through 2100 in North America concentrated in transitional landscapes regardless of climate scenario.

 ## Dataset Generation and Training
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10998324.svg)](https://doi.org/10.5281/zenodo.10998324)